wariskhan1/Software-Engineering-Coursework/persona/User Stories.md

 [User Story For John Smith]

-**As a student from Canada, I want to pass geography with good marks in my A-level exams and to do that I use a website for my geography coursework which is based on capital cities and populations around the world so the more accurate and precise data I have, the easier the calculations will be later on to conclude.**
+**As a student, I want to pass geography with good marks in my A-level exams and to do that I use a website for my geography coursework which is based on capital cities and populations around the world so the more accurate and precise data I have, the easier the calculations will be later on to conclude.**

 [User Story For Mary Moore]

 **As a professional tour guide, I want to inform customers about information about the names of the capital in the ancient world, what is the difference between the countries in terms of the populations and civilizations so that my customers would feel like they have left with knowledge about the sites.**

+**As a tour guide, I want to be able to check informations about specific districts and regions so that I can recommend places to visit to my clients more accurately.**

 [User Story For Andrew Smith]